web3/web3.js/docs/docs/guides/web3_eth_migration_guide.md

 ### `web3.eth.getProof`

--   Returns a hex string instead of a number string for the following properties:
+-   Returns a bigint instead of a number string for the following properties:
     -   `balance`
     -   `nonce`